I may earn income from affiliate links or partnerships in this post.

 - The entire city is decked out in Christmas decorations and there are lots of festive things to do

 - With a focus on sustainability and alternative markets and events, you can give back even more this season

 - Don’t worry – there’s a lot of traditional, markets and events too

 2022 Strasbourg Christmas Market Dates

 We have dates, people!
 Get excited.
-These are the latest confirmed dates.
+The latest 2022 Strasbourg Christmas market dates are: